lz5pn/HBlink3/README.md

 systemctl status parrot.service

-#To create your own configuration edit next two files.
-Leave them as is just to see if all work as it is expected.
-After check you can edit this files and add peers and bridges as you want.
+#To create your own configuration edit next two files or leave them as is, just to see is it all work as it is expected.
+After check, you can edit this files and add peers and bridges as you want.
 Advice - do not create bridges between peers.
 Create bridges only between peers and local masters, where are connected your repeaters or spots.
-Create bridges between peers can make a lot of headace except admins of servers where are connected your peers are agree with this!
+Create bridges between peers can make a lot of headace, except if admins of servers where are connected your peers, are agree with this!

 nano /opt/HBlink3/hblink.cfg